 \subsection{Normal Filtering and Vertex Update}

-The class of normal filtering and vertex update methods are characterized as two-stage methods whose idea is first to filter the facet normals and subsequently update the vertex positions according to the filtered normals.
-Nevertheless, they might blur small-scale features since most of them filter facet normals by averaging neighboring (facet) normals.
-Particular methods of this class differ w.r.t.\ the treatment of the facet normal vector since the vertex update usually is quite straightforward.
-Among others, we mention \cite{OhtakeBelyaevSeidel:2002:1,SunRosinMartinLangbein:2007:1,ZhengFuAuTai:2011:1,ZhangDengZhangBouazizLiu:2015:1,WangFuLiuTongLiuGuo:2015:1} and more recently, \cite{WangLiuTong:2016:1,YadavReitebuchPolthier:2018:1} and \cite{CentinSignoroni:2018:1}.
+The class of normal filtering and vertex update methods are characterized as two-stage methods, that first filter the facet normals and subsequently update the vertex positions according to the filtered normals.
+Nevertheless, small-scale features might get blurred since most approaches filter the facet normals by averaging over neighboring normals.
+Methods in this class differ \wrt the treatment of the facet normal vector, while the vertex update usually is straightforward.
+We mention \cite{OhtakeBelyaevSeidel:2002:1,SunRosinMartinLangbein:2007:1,ZhengFuAuTai:2011:1,ZhangDengZhangBouazizLiu:2015:1,WangFuLiuTongLiuGuo:2015:1} and more recently, \cite{WangLiuTong:2016:1,YadavReitebuchPolthier:2018:1} and \cite{CentinSignoroni:2018:1}.